Inside Man (Star Trek: Voyager)

 Inside Man is the 152nd episode of the science fiction television series Star Trek: Voyager, and the sixth episode of its seventh season.
 This continues the story arc previously established in "Pathfinder" and "Life Line", Voyager episodes featuring the Star Trek franchise characters Reginald Barclay and Deanna Troi.

-Like "Pathfinder", the episode also has scenes with Paris's dad Admiral Paris.
+Like "Pathfinder", the episode also has scenes with Tom Paris' father Admiral Paris.
 It further develops Barclay's character and introduces one of his romantic interests, Leosa.
 Barclay's relationship with his overbearing commander on the Pathfinder project, Commander Harkins, is also further developed.

-Dwight Schultz gets to act as two different characters in the same skin, as Barclay, and as the hologram based on Barclay.
-Barclay and his team from Project Pathfinder, including Admiral Paris, also make another appearance in Voyager's series finale "Endgame".
+Dwight Schultz acts as two different characters, Barclay and the hologram based on Barclay.

 Casting

 This episode featured a holographic Reginald Barclay, played by Trek veteran actor Dwight Schultz.
 Barclay is noted as one of the best recurring characters of all Star Trek.